Today, I’m excited to introduce you to Maupiti: one of my favourite discoveries from my South Pacific trip!

-Maupiti is small, home to just over 1,000 locals, and there are only a handful of places to stay at — none of which are fancy resorts or hotels.
-Agoda lists only one guesthouse, and it’s kind of pricey, Airbnb has just one overpriced bungalow and Booking.com/HostelBookers/HostelWorld have nothing to show.
+Maupiti is small; home to just over 1,000 locals, and there are only a handful of places to stay at — none of which are fancy resorts or hotels.
+Even in 2023, Booking, Expedia, and Agoda have zero accommodation listed online, and Airbnb has only a handful of bungalows and private rooms.

-Finding accommodation in Maupiti therefore involved scanning TripAdvisor reviews in the hope that someone would mention the booking details of guesthouses, then sending off emails in the hope they’d be answered.
-Some of the guesthouses had websites you could contact the owners through, but they were all very Geocities-esque and often entirely in French.
+Finding accommodation in Maupiti therefore involved scanning TripAdvisor reviews in the hope that someone would mention the booking details of the guesthouses, then sending off emails in the hope they’d be answered.
+Some of the guesthouses had websites you could contact the owners through, but they were all very 1995 in style, and often entirely in French.
 Guesthouse owners rarely speak any English here, so booking my stay required a lot of Google Translating.

-When you touchdown in Maupiti, though?
+Because when you touchdown on this beautiful island?
 It’s so worth the extra hassle.

-To the locals, Maupiti is nicknamed Little Bora Bora, because it’s said to be just how Bora Bora was fifty-or-so years ago, before all of the tourists and overwater bungalows and cruise ships arrived.
+To the locals, Maupiti is nicknamed Little Bora Bora because it’s just how Bora Bora was fifty-or-so years ago, before all of the tourists, overwater bungalows, and cruise ships arrived.
 Having now been to both islands, I can see where the comparison comes from.
 They’re both mountainous islands, with an extinct volcano at the centre of the main island.
 They’re both surrounded by a shimmering lagoon, and on the outskirts of that lagoon are dozens of smaller islands.

 On Bora Bora, guesthouses and hotels and resorts and tour companies and restaurants are everywhere.
 I don’t think I saw more than one restaurant on Maupiti and there’s just one tour company on the island.